Racketlon/M5Lite/pulse/README.md

 # Pulse

 Pulse is a custom programming language designed for GUI programming.
-It translates custom syntax into C++, enabling seamless GUI development.
+It translates custom syntax into Rust, enabling seamless GUI development.
 The goal is to create a flexible, powerful, and efficient programming language for developers who want a custom solution for GUI programming.

 ## Features
 - Custom syntax designed for GUI programming.
 - Modular architecture with clear separation of components.
-- Automatic translation into C++ for high performance.
+- Automatic translation into Rust for high performance.

 ## Folder Structure
 ```